Other sections in Students :

 The following is a list of activities previous Lancaster Award students have undertaken for the Volunteering element:

 There are many Career Development opportunities whilst you are at university.
-Careers run a wide range of workshops to help you understand key skills that employers look for in candidates.
+Careers run a wide range of workshops and employer presentations to help you understand key skills that employers look for in candidates.
 We also run workshops on CVs, application forms, interviews and assessment centres.

 If you’re unsure which workshops can be used to count towards the Lancaster Award, please contact Careers staff who will be happy to advise.
 Learn more about eligible employability and career development activities.

 Here are some examples of how you could build your points:

 When we mark your submission you will be assessed on:

 You will be given one opportunity to re-submit your Skills Bank if the first attempt does not meet our requirements.

 When we mark your strengths-based submission you will be assessed on:

 You will be given one opportunity to resubmit if the first attempt does not meet the required standard.